🎉 Get 50% discount on All Access plans. Ends in

 Best for Portfolios, Landing Pages, Startups

 Framer shines when you want a modern, unique site fast.
-It’s perfect for:
+Framer vs WordPress for landing pages, also it’s perfect for:

 • Personal portfolios